SheejaPaul/FeederReader/README.md

   The Article Search API provides lists of NYT articles by month going back to 1851.
 Simply pass in the year and month you want and it returns a JSON object with all articles for that month.

-** This App ranked #1 out of 15 in the the class (General Assembly iOS immersive SF).